bitfieldaudio/otto-bsp/README.md

 # Description
 otto-bsp is intended to provide developers of the OTTO synth an easy to setup environment for OpenEmbedded/Yocto project development.
 This respository is set up with git submodules to link together all of the required BSP layers.
-In addition, a Vagrantfile is provided for those who do not already have Linux systems ready to quickly get started via a virtual machine.

 # Getting started with an existing Linux system
 If you already have a linux system available for development, the dependencies for development are as follows: